M I T C H E L S O N

 Harry Mitchelson married by licence 13 August 1920 at no. 353 St. Mary Avenue, Winnipeg (i.e. the home of the witnesses, Frank Casew and John Ryan), by Roman Catholic rites, Kathleen McBride, born 4 November 1884 at Killen in Newtownstewart, co.
-Tyrone, Northern Ireland, died (apparently intestate) 1 October 1968 at Vancouver, aged 84 years, daughter James McBride, farmer, of co.
+Tyrone, Northern Ireland, died (apparently intestate) 1 October 1968 at Vancouver, aged 84 years, daughter of James McBride, farmer, of co.
 Tyrone, Northern Ireland, by the latter’s wife Mary Sharkey.
-In the 1921 census she declares a year of immigration of 1900 which is obviously fictitious, considering her absence from the 1901, 1911, and 1916 censuses.
+In the 1921 census she declares a year of immigration of 1900 which is obviously fictitious, considering her absence from the 1901, 1906, 1911, and 1916 censuses.
 If her death record is correct in stating the length of her residence in the country as 60 years, she arrived in Canada in 1907 or 1908, but in fact there is no solid evidence of her presence in the country before her marriage in 1920.

-At the time of his marriage in 1920 he was an electrician, living at 561 Sargent Avenue, Winnipeg, Manitoba, his religious denomination being given as Church of England and his marital status as bachelor, while his wife is said to have been a maid, living at 348 Colony Street, Winnipeg, her religious denomination being given as Roman Catholic and her marital status as spinster.
+At the time of his marriage in 1920 Harry Mitchelson was an electrician, living at 561 Sargent Avenue, Winnipeg, Manitoba, his religious denomination being given as Church of England and his marital status as bachelor, while his wife is said to have been a maid, living at 348 Colony Street, Winnipeg, her religious denomination being given as Roman Catholic and her marital status as spinster.
 (In the 1921 census and the 1922 city directory, 348 Colony Street is listed as inhabited by a Jane Jamieson.)

 “R. Mitchelson” of 561 Sargent Avenue appears in the city directories of Winnipeg in 1920 and 1921, but has not been found in that of 1922.
-In the 1921 census Richard Mitchelson, “electrician [in] plant,” is found at 561 Furby [an error for Sargent] Street, and a seriously inaccurate date of 1906 is given as his year of immigration.
+In the 1921 census Richard Mitchelson, “electrician [in] plant,” is found at 561 Furby Street [an error for Sargent Avenue], and a seriously inaccurate date of 1906 is given as his year of immigration.
 He is the only person of his surname in the household, and his wife Kathleen and their six-year-old son Richard are found at Portage la Prairie, where she was working as a [seasonal] farm laborer; she declares an obviously fictitious year of immigration of 1900.
 Richard Mitchelson next appears in the city directories in 1923, when he was living at 627 Cathedral Street.
 By 1929 he was an employee of Winnipeg Electric, and remained with that firm as a terminal operator until his departure from Winnipeg ca. 1953.
 In 1940 he and his wife moved to the “Jessie Apartments” at 626 Jessie Street, apartment no. 14, and were still there in 1953, after which year he no longer appears in the city directories.
 They must have removed immediately afterward to Vancouver (where they spent the rest of their lives), as Kathleen’s death certificate states she had lived there for 15 years prior to her death.

-- 4(probably an illegitimate child of Kathleen McBride) Richard Harry Mitchelson, Jr., supposedly born 31 December 1914 at Winnipeg, possibly not the son of both his alleged parents.
+- +(adopted) Richard Harry Mitchelson, Jr., supposedly born 31 December 1914 at Winnipeg.

 Richard Mitchelson served in the Royal Canadian Naval Volunteer Reserve and in the Second World War on both the HMCS Prince Henry and the HMCS Prince Robert, serving throughout the entire war, from 1939 to 1945.
 Afterwards he became a locomotive engineer with the Canadian National Railway (CNR) by 1946, retiring in 1979.
 Richard and Margaret Mitchelson were living at 228 Balmoral Street, Winnipeg, in 1946-47, and at 426 Robertson from 1948 to 1972.
 About the end of 1972 they moved to 22 Greenwood Avenue, where they lived until their deaths.
 They have five children, all still living.